 The march, part of the Edinburgh Fringe festival, was organised by comedian Shawn Hitchins, himself a redhead.
 "In Canada there's not a lot of redheads, and for me as a really ridiculously gay kid, having red hair only heightened my sense of isolation because nobody looked like me, nobody lisped like me or burnt under the sun like I did", Hitchins told the BBC.

 The Canadian chose the right place for his playful display of redhead self-respect.
 Scotland has the highest proportion of ginger-haired people in the world, with 13% of the general population endowed with red hair.
 Ireland, by the way, has the second-highest incidence of redheads, at 10%.
-In both Ireland and Scotland, over 40% of the population carries the recessive gene for red hair, meaning that Irish and Scots are significantly more likely to be red-haired than the average of 2 to 6% for other people of northern and western European ancestry.
+In both Ireland and Scotland, over 40% of the population carry the recessive gene for red hair, meaning that Irish and Scots are significantly more likely to be red-haired than the average of 2 to 6% for other people of northern and western European ancestry.

 But red hair is not limited to the northwest corner of Europe.
 It occurs regularly, albeit generally with lesser frequency, among Polynesians, Ashkenazi Jews, the Berbers of North Africa, and among the various peoples of the Middle East.
 Still, with an average occurrence of 1 to 2% across the whole of humanity, ginger is the rarest of hair colours.
 Which translates to between 70 and 140 million redheads the world over.